dagendresen/darwincore-germplasm/rdf/README_PURL.txt

 ------------------

-The germplasm domain of the purl.org was established in March 2012 to provide persistant URIs for new germplasm terminology.
+The germplasm domain of the purl.org was established in March 2012 to provide persistant URIs for germplasm terminology (data descriptors).

 The Germplasm Vocabulary (http://purl.org/germplasm/germplasmTerm) was established in August 2009 to provide an extension to the TDWG Darwin Core standard for publishing